 The personal health navigation model integrates the data gathered from all these sensors into a life-log database.
 This AI ML solutions-based database documents data related to an individual’s habits, behaviors, and lifestyle and enables accurate tracking of a person’s performance on the health spectrum.

 After gathering the data, it must be modeled to accurately estimate the health state of the person.
-To develop these models, both long-term and short-term health information is needed.
+To develop these models, the navigation model requires both long-term and short-term health information.
 Long-term health information can come from a person’s DNA, lifestyle habits, and previous health conditions.
-Short-term information can be collected from AI-based sensors and devices.
+Then, short-term information can be collected from AI-based sensors and devices.

-Based on these models, the physiological function, mental condition, behavior, and risk associated with a person’s health will be estimated.
+The models enable the users to estimate the physiological function, mental condition, behavior, and risk associated with their health.
 For example, estimating physiological health can signify the probability of producing arrhythmia based on the short-term model, or it can predict the chances of developing atherosclerosis based on the long-term model.

-These models can be quite dynamic and can provide excellent causal guidance related to the necessary lifestyle changes needed to achieve optimal health condition.
+These models can be quite dynamic.
+They can also provide excellent causal guidance related to the necessary lifestyle changes needed to achieve optimal health condition.

-After estimating the personal and environmental conditions and building personalized health models, the next steps to improve the current health state must be calculated.
+After estimating the personal and environmental conditions and building personalized health models, the model then calculates the next steps to improve the current health state.
 The model takes into account specific situational contexts to improve accuracy.

 An example could be devising a meal plan for a user.
 The model evaluates a person’s health history, their behaviors, and current financial and geographic conditions to come up with the best meal plan for them.
 It will also explain how a particular meal’s nutritional value will address the personal and psychological needs of the user.

 Guiding the individual towards the desired course of action is not enough.
-Personal health navigation model will only be beneficial if the actions are implemented.
+Personal health navigation model will only be beneficial if the user actually performs these actions.
 The navigation model can influence decision-making process of the user by understanding the psychological underpinnings.

 The personal health model can devise a plan to tackle common hurdles like limited rationality and lack of self-control to promote healthy decision-making.
 By dropping subtle cues, it can push the user to take required course of action.

-A holistic focus on lifestyle, environment, social, and medical aspects of a user could transform healthcare and contextually guide him towards improved well-being.
+A holistic focus on lifestyle, environment, social, and medical aspects of a user could transform healthcare.
+It could also contextually guide him towards improved well-being.
 However, to effectively develop this model’s various components, we need more research and precise personalized data.

 Psychologists, social scientists, AI services companies, and healthcare communities are working together to develop a health model inspired by advances in technology, business and social models.